 We lease our facilities in Emeryville, California and Düsseldorf, Germany.
 We lease and sublease certain manufacturing and office space with lease terms ranging from 3 to 12 years.
 These leases require monthly lease payments that may be subject to annual increases throughout the lease term.
-Certain of these leases also include renewal options at our election to renew or extend the lease for two successive five-year terms.
-These optional periods have not been considered in the determination of the ROU assets or lease liabilities associated with these leases as we did not consider the exercise of these options to be reasonably certain.
+Certain of these leases also include options to renew or extend the lease for two successive five-year terms.
+These optional periods have not been considered in the determination of the right-of-use assets or lease liabilities associated with these leases as we did not consider the exercise of these options to be reasonably certain.

 We also sublease one of our leased premises to a third party.
 Rent is subject to scheduled annual increases and the subtenant is responsible for certain operating expenses and taxes throughout the life of the sublease.
 The sublease term expires on March 31, 2031, unless earlier terminated, concurrent with the term of our lease.
 The subtenant has no option to extend the sublease term.
-Sublease income was \$7.7 million for each of the years ended

-December 31, 2022, 2021 and 2020.
+Sublease income was \$7.6 million, \$7.7 million and \$7.7 million for the years ended December 31, 2023, 2022 and 2021, respectively.
 Sublease income is included in other income (expense) in our consolidated statements of operations.
 Rent received from the subtenant in excess of rent paid to the landlord shall be shared by paying the landlord 50% of the excess rent.
 The excess rent is considered a variable lease payment and the total estimated payments are being recognized as additional rent expense on a straight-line basis.